kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

                   input_batch = torch.stack([torch.as_tensor(f_in[f"calibration/{name}"]) for name in names_batch])
                   quant_model(input_batch)

-          quantizer.export_quant_config()

-   4. After calibration the quantized model parameters can be exported with:
+   5. After calibration, export the quantized model parameters using:

       .. code-block:: python3

           quantizer.export_quant_model()

-   5. However, the quantized model needs to be serialized before we compile it in the next tutorial.
-This is done by instantiating the quantizer in the ``"test"`` mode.
-Test mode requires batch size to be set to 1:
+   6. However, Vitis AI requires to serialize the model before it can undergo compilation.
+Set up the quantizer in the ``"test"`` mode to enable model export.
+The test mode requires batch size equal to 1:

       .. code-block:: python3